 Tickets: $20 on-line; $25 at the door; and $15 for children 15 and younger.Purchase Tickets

-The quintet’s founder and director, flutist Sally Shorrock, said, “This combination of instruments was extremely popular with French composers during the late 19th and early 20th centuries.
-We specialize in this ravishing repertoire that brings the music and cultural atmosphere of turn-of-the-century Paris to audiences of the twenty-first century.”
+Canta Libre, founded in 2002, is an ensemble of harp, flute, and three strings.
+“This combination of instruments was extremely popular with French composers during the late 19th and early 20th centuries,” Shorrock said.
+“We specialize in this ravishing repertoire that brings the music and cultural atmosphere of turn-of-the-century Paris to audiences of the twenty-first century.”